blaisebuckland/calculator/README.md

-# Calculator
+# JavaScript Calculator
-A calculator made using JavaScript.
-The calculator can perform basics mathematical operations (+,-,x,÷).
+This calculator can perform basics mathematical operations (+,-,x,÷).
 The calculator can also calculate percentages and handle decimals.

 ## Technology
 * HTML